 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each pink, round, film-coated, biconvex, unscored tablet, debossed with "S" on one side and "62" on the other side, contains 0.15 mg of levonorgestrel and 0.03 mg ethinyl estradiol.
+Each pink, round, film-coated, biconvex, unscored tablet, debossed with "S" on one side and "62" on the other side, contains 0.15 mg of levonorgestrel and 0.03 mg of ethinyl estradiol.
 Nonmedicinal ingredients: anhydrous lactose, FD&C Blue No. 1, FD&C Red No. 40, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80, and titanium dioxide.